 During peak times on Main Campus, parking availability in the area around the Ellington Building can be limited.
-The Testing Center strongly encourages examinees to obtain a visitor parking permit.
-Visitor parking permits are issued by public safety/campus police at the Shasteen Building behind the football stadium.
+Visitors are required by campus police to have parking passes.
+To request a parking pass, please contact the Testing Center by e-mail at email@example.com or call (931) 221-6269 and one can be e-mailed to you in advance.
 If you are unfamiliar with campus, please click on the following link to access a Campus Map.
-Please allow adequate time to acquire parking prior to your scheduled test time.

 Fort Campbell Visitor Passes

 Visitor passes must be obtained from the Fort Campbell Vistor Center located just outside Gate 4 off Fort Campbell Boulevard.
 Please make sure you have all appropriate documentation with you that is required to obtain a pass: a valid driver's license, vehicle registration, and proof of insurance.

 Please dress in layers so that you can adjust to any room temperature.